 Becoming a millionaire is more achievable than most people think — and the typical millionaire looks nothing like what pop culture portrays.
-Here are the facts.
+They’re not celebrities, athletes, or tech founders.
+They’re engineers, teachers, accountants, and small business owners who built wealth slowly through decades of disciplined saving and investing.

 Millionaire Statistics at a Glance